Mamah Borthwick: Marriage and family

 In 1899, Borthwick married Edwin Cheney, an electrical engineer from Oak Park, Illinois.
-They had two children: John (1902) and Martha (1905).
+They had two children: John (1902–1914) and Martha (1905–1914).
 Before their children, they adopted Mamah Borthwick's niece, Jessie Borthwick Pitkin, when Mamah's sister (Jessie Octavia Borthwick Pitkin) died during childbirth in 1901.

 Relationship with Wright

 Borthwick met Frank Lloyd Wright's wife, Catherine, through a social club.
 Soon after, Edwin commissioned Wright to design them a home in Oak Park, now known as the Edwin H. Cheney House.
 Mamah's sister, Elizabeth Vilitta Borthwick, lived in an apartment on the lower level of the house.

 In 1909, Borthwick and Wright left their spouses and traveled to Europe.
-Wright returned to the United States around a year later in October of 1910.
+Wright returned to the United States around a year later in October 1910.
 Meanwhile, Borthwick remained in Europe so that she could obtain a divorce from her husband for the reason of abandonment.
 During her time in Europe, she began translating the works of the Swedish feminist thinker and writer Ellen Key, whom she admired.
 In April, 1911, Wright's mother purchased land in her family's valley near Spring Green, Wisconsin so that her son could begin designing a home in which to live with Borthwick after her planned divorce.
 He named the home Taliesin (Welsh for "Shining Brow").

-Borthwick returned to the United States in June of 1911.
+Borthwick returned to the United States in June 1911.
 She spent time with her children in Canada through the summer waiting to divorce Edwin Cheney, which she did on August 5, and legally returned to her maiden name.
 Borthwick joined Wright at Taliesin that month, which was then being constructed.

 The press became aware of the couple living together at Taliesin shortly before Christmas 1911.
 The editor of the Spring Green newspaper (the Weekly Home News) condemned Wright for bringing scandal to the village.
 The press, which reported the European trip as a "spiritual hegira", called Borthwick and Wright "soul mates" and also referred to Taliesin as the "love castle" or "love bungalow".
 Chicago newspapers criticized Wright, implying that he would soon be arrested for immorality, despite statements from the local sheriff that he could not prove that the couple was doing anything wrong.
 Most of their friends and acquaintances considered their open closeness to be scandalous, especially since Catherine had refused to agree to a divorce.
 The scandal affected Wright's career for several years; he did not receive his next major commission, the Midway Gardens, until 1913.